 JJD Ashdown was born in India, moved as a boy to Northern Ireland, and was sent away to boarding school in Bedford, where as a teenager he is left by the rest of his family when they move to Australia as £10 poms following the collapse of his father's business.
 He sees very little of his parents and siblings after this.
 There are elements of his early life, which might be said to be 'character forming'.
 His father took him on the first long trip to Bedford School but thereafter from the age of 11 the young Paddy takes the boat from Belfast to Liverpool and travels by various trains via Crewe to Bedford at the start and finish of every term.
 He reveals that he has suffered a fear of missing trains ever since and who could blame him.
 He is lucky to be alive after one such trip, when the next boat making the crossing sank in a storm and 133 lives were lost.
 Not the first time that Paddy Ashdown cheats death.
-It is remarkable given the number of scrapes and dangerous would be there to collect.
-The training itself would have been enough to kill ordinary mortals.
+It is remarkable given the number of scrapes and dangerous When Clement Freud died recently, several newspapers carried his joke - "Paddy Ashdown was trained to kill, Margaret Thatcher was self-taught."
+Over the years, Paddy was trained to do all sorts from heavy weapons and demolition to the most elaborate SBS work with submarines, such as leaping out of aircraft in the dark into the sea in the hope that a submarine situations he gets through in his life that he has survived to tell the tale.